openharmony/docs/en/application-dev/reference/apis/js-apis-userFileManager.md

 recover(uri: string, callback: AsyncCallback&lt;void&gt;): void;

-Recovers files in a system album.
+Recovers a file in the system album.
+Only the files in the trash can be recovered.

 This API will be deprecated.
 Use [Album.recoverPhotoAssets](#recoverphotoassets10) instead.